Villa Haas

 Villa Haas is a historical villa in the small city of Sinn, Hesse located at the western edge of the Hörre in Germany (Lahn-Dill-Kreis).
-The villa, the park and the surrounding streets "Hansastrasse / Rudolfstrasse" are cultural monuments due to their historical and artistical significance.
+The villa, the park, the surrounding streets "Hansastrasse / Rudolfstrasse" are Renaissance Revival architecture cultural monuments.

 History

-The manor house, the outbuildings and the garden are designed by the Herborner architect Ludwig Hofmann (1862–1933), who was in 1892 appointed by Privy Councillor of Commerce Rudolf Haas, owner of the opposite located "Neuhoffnungshütte".
-He was cofounder of the association of German “Eisenhüttenleute”, called today steel institute VDEh, and member of the renominated Nassau association of natural history.
+The manor house, the outbuildings, and the garden are designed by the Herborner architect Ludwig Hofmann (1862–1933), who in 1892 was appointed by Privy Councillor of Commerce Rudolf Haas, owner of the opposite located "Neuhoffnungshütte".
+He was co-founder of the association of German “Eisenhüttenleute”, called today Steel Institute VDEh, and a member of the renominated Nassau Association of natural history.
 The “Neuhoffnungshütte” with its iron mines had from its Nassautic beginnings until the Second World War a high strategic importance; it was the economic basis for the metallic prosperity of this area.
-In 1978 Dr. Klaus F. Müller acquired the villa and park as a co-founder of the German and Europe oral implantology; he used parts of the estate for practical laboratory and advanced training.
+In 1978 Dr. Klaus F. Müller acquired the villa and park as a co-founder of German and European oral implantology; he used parts of the estate for practical laboratory and advanced training.

 Architecture

-To the style elements of the two-story, high-volume estate belong rich carved stone formations above the basement level, and window and gable motifs framed with sandstone, that are geared to the German Renaissance Revival architecture.
+To the style elements of the two-story, high-volume estate belong rich carved stone formations above the basement level, and window and gable motifs framed with sandstone, in German Renaissance Revival architecture style.
 The roof and gable formations with the bell tower look very picturesque.
 This total impression is strengthened by the superior stairtower with roof helmet, the mining symbol, and the stained glass with motifs of Rhine romanticism from Johann Heinrich Schilbach as well as the detailed facades.
-The artistic interior décor consists of beautiful stucco and wood work of different historical styles.
+The artistic interior décor consists of beautiful stucco and woodwork of different historical styles.

 Also worth protecting components are the small Chinese pavilion (tea house) and the wrought iron main gate.

 Technical unusual features

-These are for example a dumbwaiter (elevator), electrical night storage heaters and a lobster tank with, at this time, new air supply.
+These include a dumbwaiter (elevator), electrical night storage heaters, and a lobster tank with, at this time, new air supply.

 The old mechanical tower clock was developed and constructed by Perrot (Calw).
-Later the clock gets a rare electro mechanical addition.
-It combines chime works and winch with two electric motors.
+Later the clock gets a rare electro-mechanical addition.
+It combines chime works and winches with two electric motors.
 The mechanical circuit is steered by a mercury switch.
 The power transmission is made by a vee belt and is still working today.